Dynasty Warriors 4: Reception

 Dynasty Warriors 4 was commercially and overall critically successful.
 Previews for the game before its release expressed anticipation.
 Game Informer staff referred to the real-time siege equipment and one-on-one battles between officers as "tantalizing".
 GameSpot UKs Richardo Torres praised the graphical improvements from its predecessor as well as the new gameplay elements and called Dynasty Warriors 4 a "promising entry in the franchise."
 Randy Nelson of PlayStation 2 Magazine noted that the game would address fan's requests and that the updates would deepen the series' gameplay.

 Soon after its Japanese release, Weekly Famitsu magazine reported that Dynasty Warriors 4 had sold 723,127 units in 4 days.
 Koei announced that it had shipped 1 million copies in 9 days.
 This was Koei's second title to reach this milestone; its first title, Dynasty Warriors 3, took a year to ship 1 million units.
 In the United Kingdom, the game debuted on the UK All Formats Game Chart at number 13 while it was still exclusively on the PlayStation 2.
 In reviewing the game, IGNs Jeremy Dunham anticipated that Dynasty Warriors 4 would "shatter sales records".
 The game eventually sold 2.2 million copies and was Koei's best selling title in the Warriors series until 2020's Hyrule Warriors: Age of Calamity.
+During its 2002-2003 award ceremony, the Computer Entertainment Supplier's Association in Japan bestowed Koei an Award for Excellence for the console releases of the game.